Places To Visit In Kolhapur That Will Leave You Amazed

 One of the greatest tourist attractions in the city is the Mahalaxmi Temple.
 The temple is devoted to the goddess of wealth, Goddess Lakshmi or Goddess Ambabai, the idol of which is elegantly adorned with diamonds and precious stones.
 The Mahalaxmi Temple in Kolhapur holds tremendous cultural and historical significance as it dates back to the 7th century Chalukya dynasty, built by the ruler Karandev.

 The architecture of this temple is exceptional.
-It is a unique style known as the Hemadpanthi Sculpture architectural style.
+It is one of those temples of India which is known for it’s unique style called the Hemadpanthi Sculpture architectural style.
 It is named after its creator, Hemadpant, who was a prime minister in the royal court during the 13th century.
 This particular style incorporates lime and black stone, which was abundantly available in the region.
 The temple walls hold beautiful carvings and sculptures which included Hindu deities such as Shiva, Ganesha, and Vishnu.

 2. Rankala Lake

-One of the excellent places to visit in Kolhapur city is the Chhatrapati Sahuji Museum built in the year 1883.
+One of the excellent places to visit in Kolhapur city is the Chhatrapati Sahuji Museum, one of the oldest museums of India which is built in the year 1883.
 The museum attracts uncountable tourists and travellers for its splendid collection of ancient sculptures, war artefacts and weaponry, paintings depicting the court life, jewellery and garments of the famous king, Shivaji- are all in a splendid display.
 The architecture of the museum is also magnificent, encircled by lakes and lovely parks, along with a zoo- which is very popular among tourists.

 4. Maharaja’s Palace